 Information on the application and selection criteria are found on the program’s web page

 CHECK whether you are ELIGIBLE to apply for the AEG program BEFORE you start the application procedure.
 Therefore you should send us scanned copies of your (preliminary) Bachelor transcript with information about your CGPA, the maximum possible grade and the minimum passing grade.

-First degree (Bachelor’s degree or equivalent) in Geosciences, Geoecology, Geophysics, Mineralogy, Geography, Soil Science, Mathematics, Physics, Chemistry, Biology, Computer Sciences, Civil Engineering or a field related to environmental sciences with an overall grade (CGPA) equivalent to or better than 2,5 in the German grading system.
+- Bachelor's degree (or equivalent) in Geosciences, Geoecology, Geophysics, Mineralogy, Physical Geography, Soil Science, Mathematics, Physics, Chemistry, Biology, Computer Sciences, Civil Engineering or a field related to environmental sciences

 The AEG program cannot be complemented with a minor subject.

 Focused on quantitative and multidisciplinary approaches the AEG program offers graduates a wide platform for an academic career as well as excellent job perspectives in the private sector.
 Main fields of employment are: